Scalextrix/ELCC/README.md

 > sudo apt-get install screen

-Then yo start a new screen:
+Then to start a new screen:
 > screen

 To resume a screen: